MichaelCurrin/learn-to-code/intro_to_coding.md

 	- [PHP](/Scripting languages/Python)
 		- PHP is the last part of the "LAMP stack" of Linux, Apache, MySQL and PHP.
 		- PHP is often used with this flow:
-			1. A request comes in o .
+			1. A request comes in to Apache, which PHP handles.
+			2. If there is an data on the request (such as creating an account or post), validate and insert it into the database.
-			2. Get data from the database.
+			3. Get data from the database.
-			3. Read an HTML template for page to return.
+			4. Read an HTML template for page to return.
-			4. Insert the data into the template.
+			5. Insert the data into the template.
-			5. Return the page as finished HTML.
+			6. Return the page as finished HTML.
+		- There may be an admin view which for autho
 		- Wordpress is an open-source library available for building a blog, which you can host somewhere or on the Wordpress website itself.
 		- Moodle is similar to Wordpress.